KutayKoray/ATP-Tennis-Prediction-Using-ANN/README.md

 > **A journey from zero to beating IBM's AI predictions at Wimbledon 2025**

 This project implements a complete neural network system **from scratch** (no TensorFlow, no PyTorch) to predict professional tennis match outcomes.
-The ultimate goal: **outperform IBM's Watson AI** in predicting Wimbledon 2025 tournament results.
+The ultimate goal: **outperform IBM's SlamTracker AI** in predicting Wimbledon 2025 tournament results.

 ## 🎯 Project Mission